Call-Me-Doc/origins_lore_/Characters/Noble_Oraiste.md

 "AHHHH!
-I BURN IN DAYLIGHT"
+I BURN IN DAYLIGHT" -Probably the first thing Noble said after dying

-lil doodly man
+[[Alacramo]] is attempting to ressurect him.
+  \Noble despises this, as he would rather stay dead.